yasserfarouk/negmas/README.rst

 The *raison d'être* for NegMAS is to allow you to develop negotiation agents capable of behaving in realistic *business like* simulated environments.
 These simulations are called *worlds* in NegMAS.
-Agents interact with each other within these simulated environments trying their maximize some intrinsic utility function of the agent through several *possibly simultaneous* negotiations.
+Agents interact with each other within these simulated environments trying to maximize some intrinsic utility function of the agent through several *possibly simultaneous* negotiations.

 The `situated` module provides all that you need to create such worlds.
 An example can be found in the `scml` package.